stain/s11.no/content/2023/phd/evaluating-fdo/index.md

   - Indicators on standard protocols (RDA-A1-04M, RDA-A1-04D, RDA-A1.1-01M, RDA-A1.1-01D) favour LDP’s mature standards (HTTP, URI) – the DOIPv2 specification [[DONA 2018]] has currently only a couple of implementations and is expressed informally.
 The underlying Handle system for PIDs is arguably mature and commonly used by researchers (this article alone references about 80 DOIs), however DOIs are more commonly accessed as HTTP redirects through resolvers like <https://doi.org/> and <http://hdl.handle.net/> rather than the Handle protocol.

-  - RDA-A1-02M and RDA-A1-02D highlights access by manual intervention, which is common for http/https URIs, but also using above PID resolvers for DOIP implementation [CORDRA](https://www.cordra.org/) (e.g. <https://hdl.handle.net/21.14100/90ec1c7b-6f5e-4e12-9137-0cedd16d1bce>), yet neither LDP, FDO nor DOIP specifications recommends human-readable representations to be provided
+  - RDA-A1-02M and RDA-A1-02D highlights access by manual intervention, which is common for http/https URIs, but also using above PID resolvers for DOIP implementation [Cordra](https://www.cordra.org/) (e.g. <https://hdl.handle.net/21.14100/90ec1c7b-6f5e-4e12-9137-0cedd16d1bce>), yet neither LDP, FDO nor DOIP specifications recommends human-readable representations to be provided

   - Neither DOIP nor LDP require license to be expressed (RDA-R1.1-01M, RDA-R1.1-02M, RDA-R1.1-03M), yet this is crucial for re-use and machine actionability of FAIR data and metadata to be legal

-  - Machine-understandable types, provenance and data/metadata standards (RDA-R1.1-03M RDA-R1.3-02M, RDA-R1.3-02M, RDA-R1.3-02D) are important for machine actionability, but are currently unspecified for FDOs. [[Blanchi 2023]] explores possible machine-readable FDO types, however the type systems themselves have not yet been formalised.
+  - Machine-understandable types, provenance and data/metadata standards (RDA-R1.1-03M RDA-R1.3-02M, RDA-R1.3-02M, RDA-R1.3-02D) are important for machine actionability, but are currently unspecified for FDOs.
+[Blanchi 2022b] explores possible machine-readable FDO types, however the type systems themselves have not yet been formalised.
 Linked Data on the other side have too many semantic and syntactic type systems, making it difficult to write consistent clients.

   - Indicators for FAIR data are weak for either approach, as too much reliance is put on metadata.
 For instance in Linked Data, given a URL of a CSV file, what is its persistant identifier or license information?
-Signposting [[Van 2015]] can improve findability of metadata using HTTP Link relations, which enable an FDO-like overlay for any HTTP resource.
+Signposting [[Van de Sompel 2015]] can improve findability of metadata using HTTP Link relations, which enable an FDO-like overlay for any HTTP resource.
 In DOIP, responses for bytestreams can include the data identifier: if that is a PID (not enforced by DOIP), its metadata is accessible.

   - Resolving FDOs via Handle PIDs to the corresponding DOIP server is currently undefined by FDO and DOIP specifications. `0.TYPE/DOIPServiceInfo` lookup is only possible once DOIP server is known.

 <div id="tbl:fair-data-maturity-model">

-_**Table 5**: Assessing RDA’s FAIR Data Maturity Model  [[RDA 2020],  [Bahim 2020]] (first 2 columns) against the FDO guidelines [[Bonino 2019]], FDO implemented with the protocol DOIPv2 [[DONA 2018]], Linked Data Platform (LDP) [[Bonino 2022]] and examples from Linked Data practices in general. (— indicates *Unspecified*, may be possible with additional conventions)_
+_**Table 5**: Assessing RDA’s FAIR Data Maturity Model  [[RDA 2020],  [Bahim 2020]] (first 2 columns) against the FDO guidelines [[Bonino 2019]], FDO implemented with the protocol DOIPv2 [[DONA 2018]], Linked Data Platform (LDP) [[Bonino 2022]] and examples from Linked Data practices in general.\
+(— indicates *Unspecified*, may be possible with additional conventions)_

 | FAIR ID    | Indicator    | FDO guidelines    | FDO/DOIP    | FDO/LDP    | Linked Data examples    |
 | :---- | :---- | :---- | :---- | :---- | :---- |